TOGoS/Scratch38-S0015/DEVLOG.md

   - May want to somehow do this before flex content is drawn?
   - I'm thinking of possibly wanting to draw titles over the lines.
     Maybe punt for now.

+Thought: Background generator could be a function of outer bounding box + bounding boxes of all children.
+Then an outlining background generator could just `BoxDrawr` lines around each child.

+This would also require the flex layout thing to be able to insert margins between and around children;
+the goofy padding inserted in there is no good anyway because it might end up at the edge and be redundant.